CollinsKippy/CollinsKippy/README.md

 - 👋 Hi.
 This is my JavaScript/TypeScript-focused GitHub account.

-- 👀 I've worked with Angular, .NET Stack, SQL Server and Azure commercially.
+- 👀 I've worked with Angular and .NET Stack.

 - 📫 You can reach me via @KippyCollins (Twitter).